 Alien: Romulus

 A nice mishmash of all Alien films, a little bit of horror, a little bit of action, a little bit of body horror and baby human-Alien hybrids.
-Utterly ruined by the stupid decision of putting a fucking deepfake Ash in it, Ian Holm must be rolling on his grave (eve though is estate is credited).
+Utterly ruined by the stupid decision of putting a fucking deepfake Ash in it, Ian Holm must be rolling on his grave (even though is estate is credited).

 Our hero is Rain (I’m calling her Rainpley), who slaves away in the Wayland-Yutani mines in some mining planet with rings and no sun.
 She filled her quota of 25 thousand hours of backbreaking labour and wants to go to The Island now, but the deal was altered (pray they don’t alter it further).
 Back to the mines, then.